Buddy MacKay

-Kenneth Hood "Buddy" MacKay Jr. (born March 22, 1933) is an American politician and diplomat who served as the 42nd governor of Florida for 24 days from December 1998 to January 1999, upon the death of Lawton Chiles.
+Kenneth Hood "Buddy" MacKay Jr. (March 22, 1933 – December 31, 2024) was an American politician and diplomat who served as the 42nd governor of Florida from December 12, 1998, to January 5, 1999, upon the death of Lawton Chiles.
 A member of the Democratic Party, he previously served as the 14th lieutenant governor of Florida from 1991 to 1998.
-During his career, he also served as a state legislator, a U.S. representative, and special envoy for the Americas.
+During his career, he also served as a state legislator and as a United States representative and special envoy.
+MacKay was the most recent Democratic Governor of Florida, and until his death in 2024, the last living one.